vhartikainen/protecting-workloads-workshop/docs/workshoptest/host-layer/assess.md

 ## Examine the stack that you built and its tags

 1. Go to the CloudFormation console in the same AWS region where the stack was created..
 You should see a list of stacks similar to the figure below.
 Locate the stack you created.
 In this documentation, the name of the stack is *pww*.
-If you are doing this workshop at an AWS event, the stackname may e much longer.
+If you are doing this workshop at an AWS event, the stackname may be much longer.
 Make sure you can se the entire stack name.
 Copy the stack name into a scratch file on your workstation in case you need it later.

     ![cloudformation-stack-list](./images/assess-cloudformation-stacks.png)